GayathriRai/devops-assignment/README.md

 DB_SSLMODE
 ```

-SSL is enabled:
+The database connection uses SSL:

 ```text
 DB_SSLMODE=require
 ```

-The database password is supplied through an environment variable and is not hard-coded in Docker Compose.
+The database password is supplied through an environment variable rather than being hard-coded into docker-compose.yml.

 ### RDS Configuration